-Any student or employee who believes he/she has been subjected to sexual harassment, discriminatory harassment, or discrimination by another person is encouraged, but not required, to notify the offender in an effort to stop the behavior.
+Any student or employee who believes they have been subjected to sexual harassment, discriminatory harassment, or discrimination by another person is encouraged, but not required, to notify the offender in an effort to stop the behavior.

-If a student or employee believes he/she has been sexually harassed, discriminately harassed, or discriminated against or has knowledge that others have been subjected to such behavior, he/she should report the incident to the Director of EEO/Title IX Coordinator.
+If a student or employee believes he/she has been sexually harassed, discriminately harassed, or discriminated against or has knowledge that others have been subjected to such behavior, they should report the incident to the Director of EEO/Title IX Coordinator.